orionrobots/orionrobots.github.io/wiki/mlcad.md

 </p>
 <p>Page Up/Down will focus the previous/next line in the list display.
 </p>
-<p>Ctrl + S - <a href="MLCad#obvious">Save</a>.
+<p>Ctrl + S - <a href="#obvious">Save</a>.
 </p>
 <p>You will learn the rest as you use them.
 <br/><a id="copypaste"></a>
 </p>
 <h2 id="Copy_Paste_Construction">Copy Paste Construction</h2>
 <p>
 <br/>This means dragging initial peices onto the canvas, then I copy them and paste them down, then use <a class="wiki" href="#keys" rel="">keys</a> to move them to the desired location.
 This means that the peices will already probably be lined up in at least one dimension.
-This can be done with whole groups of peice if need be, but if this group is more than about 5/10 peices you should probably follow the <a href="MLCad#modular">Modular building</a> tip below.
+This can be done with whole groups of peice if need be, but if this group is more than about 5/10 peices you should probably follow the <a href="#modular">Modular building</a> tip below.
 </p>
 <p><a id="matrix"></a>
 </p>
 <h2 id="Enter_the_Matrix">Enter the Matrix</h2>
 <p>
 <br/>When even fine grid rotation or position is not enough - use the position+rotation matrix dialog.
 This may be a little daunting for those not familiar with matrix transforms, and can even be abused (as it is commonly for part creation) to give you a scaling factor.
-Please make sure you <a href="MLCad#obvious">Save</a> before you do this!
-You may even want to create a new <a href="MLCad#versions">Version</a> here.
+Please make sure you <a href="#obvious">Save</a> before you do this!
+You may even want to create a new <a href="#versions">Version</a> here.
 <br/><a id="lsynth"></a>
 </p>
 <h2 id="LSynth_Generator">LSynth Generator</h2>